 FortifyFL is a suspicious activity reporting tool that allows you to instantly relay information to appropriate law enforcement agencies and school officials.
 You can decide whether you want to be anonymous or include your name and contact information.
 Video and photo can also be included with your tip report.
 FortifyFL automatically routes your tip report to the appropriate law enforcement agencies and school officials.
 FortifyFL is available on every student device on campus and automatically opens as a tab once students log-in.
-It is suggested that you download the app for your phone by visiting https://getfortifyfl.com/ weeks of school.
-Faculty are expected to wear their ID cards either on a lanyard or clip where they are visible.
-Students are expected to wear their ID's on a school appropriate lanyard around their neck when they are out of class on a pass.
+It is suggested that you download the app for your phone by visiting https://getfortifyfl.com/ expected to wear their ID's on a school appropriate lanyard around their neck when they are out of class on a pass.
 Students are not required to use the Okeechobee High School lanyard that is provided with the ID.
 Students who lose their ID will be issued a new one at a cost of \$2.00.
 Replacement lanyards will cost \$1.00..
 If a student cannot pay for the replacement ID the fee will go on the fines and fees list.